remotemobprogramming/mob/README.md

 - `mob status` display the mob session status and all the created WIP commits
 - `mob reset` deletes `mob-session` and `origin/mob-session`

+### Zoom Screenshare

+The `mob share` feature only works if you activate make the screenshare hotkey in zoom globally available, and keep the default shortcut at CMD+SHIFT+S.

 ## How to install